josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🔊_Turn_The_Public_Up/🪳🕶️_Mera_Naam_Cockroach_Hai/🌑_The_System_Becomes_Intolerable/📋_demands_as_diagnosis.md

     * reform examination bodies;
     * reduce recurrence;
     * reach every affected family.
-* The formal charter broadened this logic through its proposal for a National Aspirant Welfare Fund, including financial assistance for families after paper-leak-related deaths and mental-health provision through coaching institutes.
-(Cockroach Janta Party Official Website)
+* The formal charter broadened this logic through its proposal for a National Aspirant Welfare Fund, including:
+    * financial assistance for families after paper-leak-related deaths;
+    * mental-health provision through coaching institutes;
+    * regulation of coaching institutes.

 ⸻

 🏛️ Reform Redistributes Authority

 * Reform demands diagnosed a structural problem rather than one bad event.
-* The CJP’s charter opened with the claim that India’s public examination system was failing aspirants, referring to more than 90 paper leaks over the previous decade and repeated failures by the NTA, SSC and state bodies.
-(Cockroach Janta Party Official Website)
+* The CJP’s charter opened with the claim that India’s public examination system was failing aspirants, referring to:
+    * repeated paper leaks;
+    * recruitment delays;
+    * recurring failures by the NTA, SSC and state bodies.
 * Its first demand called for a new:

 Public Examinations (Transparency, Accountability and Candidates’ Rights) Act.